MARTIMM/Sultanstrail/doc/Design/Design planning stuff.md

   * [x] OSM attribution.
   * [x] ![responsive](https://i.imgur.com/AX1bM22.png) Open menu on the right side with some choices.

+### When track is shown
+  * [ ] Show current location using GPS.
+  * [ ] Show dashed line from current location to closest point on the trail when off trail (further than, lets say, 1 kilometer).

 ### Pressing Menu button
 Pressing the responsive button will open a pane from the side to show a menu of options.